balena-io-experimental/balena-homeassistant/README.md

 Using the balenaCloud dashboard, add an `MQTT_ADDRESS` device variable to your balenaSense project's "sensor" service with a value of your Home Assistant device's IP address.
 Make sure MQTT is enabled as described above.

 Before we can actually see the sensors in Home Assistant, we need to add them to the configuration.yaml file in the "sensor" section.
-The sensor values from balenaSense will have the MQTT topic of `sensors` (unless you've changed it) and each value will have a separate name, depending on the type of sensor.
+The sensor values from balenaSense will have the MQTT topic of `sensors` and each value will have a separate name, depending on the type of sensor.
 For instance, the sensor value names for a bme680 would be: temperature, pressure, humidity and resistance.
 To get the names of all your available sensor values, look at the names above the values in your balenaSense dashboard.

 Using the HASS Configurator, open the configuration.yaml file and add the sensors under the `sensor:` section.
 (If that section does not exist, you can add it.)
-For instance, for a bme680, you should have the following:
+We'll use the Home Assistant mqtt sensor platform and a json value_template syntax as shown in the following example for a bme 680:

 ```
 sensor: